Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Debiasing Methods

 PPI proposes a framework for valid statistical inference when a large set of unlabeled observations is paired with a predictive model’s outputs \citep{angelopoulos2023prediction}.
 Concretely, letting $\theta^*$ be the target parameter (e.g., a population mean) and $f$ denote the model that maps covariates $\bX_i$ to predicted outcomes $f(\bX_i)$, PPI forms an estimator by adding a \emph{rectifier} term---an adjustment for the average discrepancy between $Y_i$ and $f(\bX_i)$ observed in a smaller, labeled dataset.
 An estimate for $\theta^*$ is computed using an ``imputed'' version based on unlabeled data ($\{\bX_i\}_{i={n+1}}^N$), then corrected by subtracting the bias estimated on the labeled subset.
 For mean estimates, this adjustment is:

 Because the rectifier is estimated on ground-truth pairs $\{\bX_i, Y_i\}_{i=1}^n$, the procedure maintains valid coverage for $\theta^*$ in large samples, provided that the predictive model $f$ is fixed (i.e., not retrained on the labeled data).
 Unlike our approach, however, PPI crucially relies on gathering labeled observations in the downstream phase.
 Such labels come from high-quality surveys coordinated by USAID across the African continent and cost millions of US dollars to execute.
-Given the recent funding cuts to USAID, it is unlikely that new and fresh DHS data points will be collected.
-Hence, there is an acute need for unbiased data collection, which should be fully handled in the upstream phase.
+Given the 2025 funding cuts to USAID, it is unlikely that new and fresh DHS data points will be collected.
+Hence, there is an acute need for unbiased data creation, which should be fully handled in the upstream phase.
 We will nonetheless include PPI correction in our analysis with the goal of showing {\it what would have happened to our estimates had fresh data actually been available downstream.}

 Another approach to remedy attenuation bias is to adjust the loss function: \citet{ratledge_using_2022} propose a specialized upstream training procedure that directly penalizes quintile-level discrepancies between observed and predicted means, thereby encouraging \(\hat{Y}_i\) to match the true distribution of \(Y_i\) more closely across the support of the outcome distribution.
-Specifically, this approach modifies the model’s objective function, punishing a quintile having a higher MSE than the others:
+Specifically, the training objective augments the mean squared error loss with an $\ell_2$ penalty and a quintile‑bias term: